 Emerging research is pointing to the need for water, not sugar laden drinks with electrolytes.

 There are doctors and websites that weigh in on both sides of this issue.
-Those who say it does not flush us out evidently did not check the research or check their common sense.
+Those who say it does not flush us out evidently did not check the research (or common sense).
 Curious, but if water does not flush us out, then how come they test our urine for drug use?

-The blood circulating through our kidneys filters (read flushes) out waste such as urea (made of nitrogen which is a byproduct of our cells metabolism) chloride, sodium, potassium and creatinine.
+The blood circulating through our kidneys filters (flushes) out waste such as urea (made of nitrogen which is a byproduct of cellular metabolism) chloride, sodium, potassium and creatinine.

 If we have excess protein, some of that may go through the kidneys as well.
 It is called proteinuria.
 It is most notable as foamy or sudsy urine.
-The urinary system is the primary system responsible for excretion of metabolic waste.
+The urinary system is responsible for excretion of metabolic waste.

 Several heavy metals like cadmium, lead and mercury are excreted by the kidneys.
 When they are kept too long in the kidneys, they may either be reabsorbed or may have toxic effects that cause cell death and subsequently kidney failure.
 Those toxins that do not leave directly through the kidneys may be transformed by the liver into more water soluble forms.
 Some toxins are excreted through breath and sweat.

 Sometimes toxins are combined with bile so that they can be excreted through the bowels.
 The greater the dehydration, the less efficient our bodies are at processing toxins as well as foods.